-Figure 5: Task code embedding can be used to create an embedding space in the task library (visualized as a T-SNE (Van der Maaten & Hinton, 2008) plot), which can be used for clustering tasks and policy training.
+Figure 5: The task library can be used for retrieval and finetuning in GenSim Pipeline.
+Moreover, task code embedding can be used to create an embedding space in the task library (visualized as a T-SNE plot), which can be used for clustering tasks and policy training.
 For example, the purple represents the tasks involving rope, and blue denotes tasks that involve building structures.